 Column Description STATUS The status of the serial/lot at each operation.
-For information, refer to the About Status Indicators on page 52 topic.
+For information, refer to the About Status Indicators (page 70) topic.
 SERIAL/LOT The unique identifier of the serial/lot.
 OPERATION The name of the operation.
 STARTED TIME The start date and time of the operation.
 This value appears in the following format: mm/dd hh:mm.
-If an operation is cancelled for a serial/lot, the value in this column is blank. СОМР QTY The quantity of serials/lots completed or produced out of the total quantity of serials/lots planned in the serial/lot.
+If an operation is cancelled for a serial/lot, the value in this column is blank.
+COMP QTY The quantity of serials/lots completed or produced out of the total quantity of serials/lots planned in the serial/ lot.
 The value in this column appears in the following format: <completed quantity=""> of <planned quantity=""> (for example, 2 of 5).</planned></completed>

 Column Description COMPLETED TIME The end date and time of the operation.
 This value appears in the following format: mm/dd hh:mm.
 If an operation is not yet completed, the value in this column is blank.
+SKIPPED The number of serials/lots that are skipped. ОРТ Indicates that the operation is Optional by displaying OPT against the operation.
 COMPLETED BY The name of the user who worked on the operation.
 If an operation is not yet completed, the value in this column is blank.
 SEQUENCE NUMBER The sequence number of the operation defined in Route Editor.
 DURATION The duration for which the operation was performed on the serial/lot.
 The value in this column is calculated as the difference between values in the STARTED TIME and COMPLETED TIME columns.
-This value appears in the following format: hh:mm:ss For an operation in the ready status, the value in this column is blank.
-For an operation in progress, the value in this column is updated continuously.
-For an operation in the completed status, the value in this column is static (no longer updated).
+This value appears in the following format: hh:mm:ss • For an operation in the ready status, the value in this column is blank. • For an operation in progress, the value in this column is updated continuously. • For an operation in the completed status, the value in this column is static (no longer updated).
 UNIT The production unit on which the operation is performed.

-Tip: To export the data to a .csv file, select $\stackrel{\checkmark}{\rightharpoonup}$.
+i Tip: To export the data to a .csv file, select .
 The data for the columns that appear in the table are exported into a .csv file.
 If the data contains unicode characters, to access the data in a Microsoft Excel worksheet: